x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

     console.log(x.a);

-### module.require(id)
+### package.require(id)

 * `id` {String}
-* Return: {Object} `module.exports` from the resolved module
+* Return: {Object} `package.exports` from the resolved package

-The `module.require` method provides a way to load a module as if `require()` was called from the original module.
+The `package.require` method provides a way to load a package as if `require()` was called from the original package.

-Note that in order to do this, you must get a reference to the `module` object.
-Since `require()` returns the `module.exports`, and the `module` is typically *only* available within a specific module's code, it must be explicitly exported in order to be used.
+Note that in order to do this, you must get a reference to the `package` object.
+Since `require()` returns the `package.exports`, and the `package` is typically *only* available within a specific package's code, it must be explicitly exported in order to be used.

-### module.id
+### package.id

 * {String}

-The identifier for the module.
+The identifier for the package.
 Typically this is the fully resolved filename.

-### module.filename
+### package.filename

 * {String}

-The fully resolved filename to the module.
+The fully resolved filename to the package.

-### module.loaded
+### package.loaded

 * {Boolean}

-Whether or not the module is done loading, or is in the process of loading.
+Whether or not the package is done loading, or is in the process of loading.

-### module.parent
+### package.parent

-* {Module Object}
+* {package Object}

-The module that required this one.
+The package that required this one.

-### module.children
+### package.children

 * {Array}

-The module objects required by this one.
+The package objects required by this one.